Kokborok: History

-Kokborok was formerly known as Tripuri and Tipra kok, with its name being changed in the 20th century.
+The language was traditionally known as Tripuri or Tipra Kok, while the name Kokborok became widely adopted during the 20th century.
 The names also refer to the inhabitants of the former Twipra kingdom, as well as the ethnicity of its speakers.

-According to an oral history, Kókborok has been attested since at least the 1st century AD, when the historical record of Tripuri kings began to be written down in a book called the Rajratnakar or Rajmala, using a script for Kókborok called "Koloma", by the scholar and priest Durlabendra Chantai (also spelled Durlobendra Chontai).
+According to Tripuri oral tradition, the language dates back to at least the 1st century AD, when the historical record of Tripuri kings began to be written down in a book called the Rajratnakar or Rajmala, using a script for Kókborok called "Koloma", traditionally attributed to the scholar and priest Durlabendra Chantai (also spelled Durlobendra Chontai).
 In the early 15th century, under the reign of Dharma Manikya I, two Brahmins, Sukreswar and Vaneswar, compiled a Rajmala, translating it into Sanskrit and into Bengali.
-However, post-independence, the Kokborok records were outlawed and subsequently lost; the main sources for Tripura history are the Sanskrit and Bengali manuscripts.
+However, many early Kokborok records were lost or fell out of use over time; the main sources for Tripura history are the Sanskrit and Bengali manuscripts.

 Kokborok was relegated to a common people's dialect during the rule of the Tripuri kings in the Kingdom of Tipra from the 19th century till the 20th century.
 Kokborok was declared an official language of the state of Tripura, India by the state government in the year 1979.
 Consequently, the language has been taught in schools of Tripura from the primary level to the higher secondary stage since the 1980s.
 A certificate course in Kokborok started from 1994 at Tripura University and a post graduate diploma in Kokborok was started in 2001 by the Tripura University.
 Kokborok was introduced in the Bachelor of Arts (BA) degree in the colleges affiliated to the Tripura University from the year 2012, and a Master of Arts (MA) degree in Kokborok was started by Tripura University from the year 2015.

 There is currently a demand for giving the language recognition as one of the recognized official languages of India as per the 8th schedule of the Constitution.
 The official form is the dialect spoken in Agartala, the state capital of Tripura.